Grosseto: Literature

-Andrea da Grosseto was born in Grosseto in the first half of 1200.
+Andrea da Grosseto was born in Grosseto in the first half of the 1200's.
 He is very important in Italian literature, because he is considered the first writer in the Italian language.
 Andrea da Grosseto translated from Latin the Moral Treaties of Albertano of Brescia, in 1268.
 His texts were written in the Italian language, without too many redundancies and constructions, words and typical ways of speech of the vernacular and the dialect.
 The writer intended to not utilise his own Grossetan dialect, but to use a general "Italian national language".
 In fact he twice refers to the vernacular which he uses defining it italico (Italic).
 So Andrea da Grosseto was the first to intend to use vernacular as a national unifying language from the north to the south of the entire Peninsula.